HannahBoulet/Haskell-Wordle/README.md

-# Monomer starter application
+# Wordle in Haskell using Monomer

-Starter application for the Monomer library, including:

-- Dependencies
-- Model and events type
-- Event handler
-- UI builder
+Simple Wordle GUI that will allow the user to play a version of Wordle in Haskell!

-For more information, check https://github.com/fjvallarino/monomer.
+For more information on the GUI Monomer, check https://github.com/fjvallarino/monomer.